FarronF/limerick-council-meetings/meetings/2019/01/28-A Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th November 2018.md

 The Mayor congratulated Ms Cahillane on her nomination to the Council and

-then invited Ms Cahillane to address the Chamber.---
+then invited Ms Cahillane to address the Chamber.
+---
 6

 Ms Cahillane thanked the Members and Cllr Keller for her nomination to the